iliakrupin/openapi-to-docx/README.md

 | `TEMP_DIR` | Directory for temporary files | No | `temp` |

 **Note:**
-- If both `LM_STUDIO_API_URL` and `API_TOKEN` are set, full LLM mode is automatically enabled
-- `USE_LLM_ENHANCE=true` uses LLM only to improve short/missing descriptions (much faster than full LLM)
+- `USE_LLM_ENHANCE=true` uses LLM to:
-- You can explicitly disable LLM mode by setting `USE_LLM=false`
+  - Improve short or missing endpoint descriptions
+  - **Generate descriptions for fields without descriptions** (based on field name and type)
+  - Translate English text to Russian
-- The service will fall back to local parsing if LLM generation fails
+- The service will fall back to local parsing if LLM is unavailable or fails
+- When using `docker run`, pass `--env-file .env` to load environment variables
+- When using `docker-compose`, environment variables are automatically loaded from `.env` file

 ## Limitations